ossia/ossia-docs/source/index.html.md

 # Introduction

 **libossia** is a modern C++, cross-environment distributed object model for creative coding.

-It allows to expose the parameters of your creative coding application over the network.
+It allows to expose the architecture of our creative coding application's functions over the network as a tree of nodes and parameters.
+These nodes/parameters can have attributes, which allow to declare some of their properties, such as their values, types, units, ranges, etc....

-It handles various protocols such as OSC, MIDI, Minuit and OSCQuery.
+This tree-based architecture (coined "device" in the OSSIA terminology) can then be exposed under several protocols, some of which allow this architecture, and the properties and values of its nodes, to be explored and queried.
+For now, protocols available in pd are plain OSC, OSCquery, and Minuit - more are to come

-It offers bindings for many environments (PureData, Max/MSP, Python, Unity3D, QML, Faust, SuperCollider).
+libossia offers bindings for many environments: PureData, Max/MSP, Python, Unity3D, QML, Faust, SuperCollider.

 Here's a quick explanation of the bindings: